tarantool/doc/download/rocks.rst

                                 <span>Latest source</span>
                             </a>

-                    Smart algorithm to iterate over a space and make updates without freezing the database.
+                    Smart algorithm to iterate over a space and make updates without freezing the database

             .. _Networking:
             .. container:: b-rock